kimAndreUndal/design_patterns/README.md

 # design_patterns
-Learning about design patterns

-#will go through most of the design patterns.
+Learning about design patterns.
+And will go through most of the design patterns.